Referendums by country: Netherlands

 Since 1 July 2015, most laws can be subjected to a consultative referendum after their approval by the States General, following a request by 300,000 people.

 Before that date, in principle, there was no permanent provision in law for a referendum.
 However, from 2002 until 2005, there was a Temporary Referendum Law in place, which allowed for non-binding referendums, known in Dutch as Volksraadpleging ("People's Consultation"), to be organised for laws already approved by the House of Representatives.
 No referendum was called based on this law.

 In order to hold the 2005 referendum on the Treaty establishing a Constitution for Europe, a different law was temporarily put in place.
 That referendum was the first national referendum in the Netherlands in 200 years (1805 Batavian Republic constitutional referendum), and it was the result of an initiative proposal by parliamentarians Farah Karimi (GroenLinks), Niesco Dubbelboer (Labour) and Boris van der Ham (Democrats 66).

 The 2016 Dutch Ukraine–European Union Association Agreement referendum is the second most recent Dutch referendum; the 2018 Dutch Intelligence and Security Services Act referendum was held in March 2018.

 On 18 February 2018 the option for a non-binding referendum was repealed.

 Since 29 January 2019 there have been four attempts to introduce a corrective referendum, which would give the citizens of the Netherlands an option to have a referendum to cancel a new law that has already been accepted by the House of Representatives and the Senate.
 The first three attempts have failed due to its requirement of a two-third approval rate in both chambers and political parties VVD, CDA and SGP being against the corrective referendum.
 The fourth attempt is currently ongoing.

 Norway

 The Norwegian Constitution does not mention referendums at all, and as such, referendums are not a part of Norwegian political practice.
 However, six advisory referendums have been held in Norway, most notably, the referendums on Norwegian EU membership, and the referendum for dissolving the union with Sweden.
 It is worth noting that these referendums, and potential future referendums, although legitimate as part of Norwegian constitutional convention, will not have any legal binding: They will merely be advisory, and the final decision will be taken by the Norwegian parliament, who may choose (albeit unlikely) to disregard the will of the Norwegian people as expressed through the referendum.

 Poland

-There have been four referendums in the modern Poland:
+Several referendums have been held in modern Polish history: